Colimit-Based Composition of High-Level Computing Devices: Introduction

 \section{Introduction}

 The Church-Turing thesis states that a function is computable if there is an effective procedure able to produce its values.
-Such a thesis has been successful for reasoning about computation in the small, i.e., for studying the behaviour of computing devices capable of solving ``small-scale'' problems.
-Over the last half century, there has been a collective attempt to move from the small to the large by defining models of computation capable of describing not the behaviour of isolated computing devices, but interactions among a collection of them.
-This paradigm shift, known as Models of High-Level Computation (MHCs) \cite{arellanes_models_2025}, has become increasingly relevant due to the need of describing complex computations in real-world domains (e.g., distributed systems).
-To date, there is no standard MHC akin to Turing machines for constructing or reasoning about computation in the large, despite the wide variety of MHCs that have emerged over time, e.g., Kahn Process Networks \cite{kahn_semantics_1974}, Hierarchical State Machines (HSMs) \cite{harel_statecharts_1987}, ONets \cite{baez_open_2020} and, more recently, algebras over operads of wiring diagrams \cite{yau_operads_2018}.
+Such a thesis has been successful for reasoning about computation in the small where a single abstract device realises a well-defined effective procedure.
+Over the past half century, there has been a collective attempt to move from the small to the large by defining models of computation capable of describing not the behaviour of isolated computing devices, but interactions among a collection of them.
+This paradigm shift, referred to as Models of High-Level Computation (MHCs) \cite{arellanesmodels2025}, has become increasingly relevant due to the need of describing complex computations in real-world domains (e.g., distributed systems).
+To date, there is no standard MHC akin to Turing machines for constructing or reasoning about computation in the large, despite the wide variety of MHCs that have emerged over time, e.g., Kahn Process Networks \cite{kahnsemantics1974}, Hierarchical State Machines (HSMs) \cite{harelstatecharts1987}, ONets \cite{baezopen2020} and, more recently, algebras over operads of wiring diagrams \cite{yauoperads2018}.